 One of the best features of a 401(k) is that it can help you make it easy to keep putting money away to build up your retirement savings.
 Each paycheck is an opportunity to add a little bit more.

 Good news: It’s easy to start your Human Interest 401(k).
-In roughly 5 minutes, you can be on your way to securing your financial future.
+In roughly 5 minutes, you can be on your way to help secure your financial future.
 You can find out more details about your company’s 401(k) plan in the Documents tab at app.humaninterest.com.

 Tips to help you accelerate your savings